frederic-perez/AmE-dictionary/data/dictionary.md

 __moth__ _n_ :two::hammer:
 __mothball__ _v_ :six:hammer: (mothballed) _The reactor was shut down in 1976, and it was mothballed in 1978._
 __mother hen__
+__Mother Hubbard__ _n_ [:scroll: After Mother Hubbard, a character in the nursery rhyme “Old Mother Hubbard”.]
+A loose shapeless dress for a woman.
 __mother-of-pearl__ _n_ :es: nácar _Mother-of-pearl inlays._
 __motifs__ _n_
 __motion sickness__ _n_ :dart: Nausea and dizziness induced by motion, as in travel by aircraft, car, or ship. _For one grandson prone to motion sickness, I took some meclizine as well._